 Your INCH Bag is much more comprehensive.
 It is the bag you will take if you believe that your BOL could be compromised or unreachable.
 It is intended to carry items to help you survive for longer than 72-hours.
 This is the bag you carry if you believe that you and your family might have to survive in the woods for an extended period of time.

 Include references in your INCH bag on how to identify edible and medicinal plants in your local area.
 Include some basic seed packets, and staple foods like beef or chicken bouillon.
 It should include items designed to help you hunt or otherwise catch food and basically survive in the woods for an extended period.
-See this list for more details on what to include in your INCH bag and how to choose a quality bag.

 So you’ve made all these plans to bug out.
 You’re ready.